 - Freelancers are invariably the cheaper option.
 Less overheads mean freelancers are able to put a smaller cost on the price of the build, which will please your superiors, no doubt.

 - Closer collaboration on the project.
-Freelancers might be happy to work on-site with you, which could help them to better reflect your business in the app.
+App development freelancers might be happy to work on-site with you, which could help them to better reflect your business in the app.

 - Availability could prove a problem.
 Freelancers can only work on one project at a time.
-While this could play into your favour initially, it could go the other way should the project run over time.
+While this could play into your favour initially, it could go the other way should your app development project run over time.

 - You’ll have to lead the project.
 This is something of a given regardless, but a freelancer will look to you for answers should the project run into problems.
 The issue being, you might not have adequate answers to offer.